 What help such as discounts can you get with a pension or health care card in Australia?

-All other potential discounts on services such as transport, electricity and rates are decided by the local providers and governments in each state which is why it can differ so much.
+All other potential discounts on services such as transport, electricity, and rates are decided by the local providers and governments in each state which can make it tricky to know what you are entitled to.
+Often, you will need to ask your local providers, local council and anywhere you are seeking a discount from if they provide anything for your specific card in your state.

 Some of my posts like 31 ways to save over $200 plus ways to make money, 10 ways to make $1,000 in a month and the top Australian online survey sites might help you and lastly, I have a free pdf you can download and share with 51 ways to make money from home.

-Side note: This post was originally written in 2013, on KylieOfiu.Com, much has changed and while we try to keep it updated, there were significant changes early 2017, which are yet to be addressed here.
+Side note: This post was originally written in 2013, on KylieOfiu.Com, much has changed and while we try to keep it updated, things change frequently.

 Medical discounts for concession cards